 ¡Bienvenidos a Voz!

 Welcome to our Volunteering and Internships page.
-Below is a list of our current internship and volunteer needs as well as contact information for those who want to get involved.
+Below is a list of our current volunteer needs as well as contact information for those who want to get involved.
 We provide training, support, and everlasting gratefulness!
 Please feel free to contact our Volunteer Coordinator with any questions at firstname.lastname@example.org or click the ‘Volunteer’ button below to use the sign up form.

 CURRENT VOLUNTEER OPPORTUNITIES: